Cocoa crisis (2020s): Response and effects

 Dubai chocolate was popularized in 2024.
 It mixes milk chocolate, pistachio, tahini and kadayif.
 Manufacturers can thus reduce the impact of the rising cost of cocoa and pistachio.

 In early 2024, Ghana delayed the delivery of 350,000 tonnes of cocoa beans until the next season, further increasing prices.
 In July 2024, the COCOBOD and confectionery manufacturer Mars Wrigley announced they were developing technology to identify early infection of CSSV.
 Businesses producing chocolate shuttered worldwide.

+Chocolate has been described as an example of the lipstick effect: a relatively affordable luxury product which retains sales during economic downturns.
 In 2024, it was reported in Confectionery News that a recent survey of consumers by National Confectioners Association found that 45% of respondents had cut down on chocolate spending, by switching attributes of chocolate consumed such as brand and size.